mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

     inside `/tmp`.
 13. [13-symbolic_link](./13-symbolic_link) - Create symbolic
     link to `/bin/ls`, named `__ls__` inside CWD.
-14. [Copy HTML files](./14-copy_html) - Copy all the HTML files from current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+14. [14-copy_html](./14-copy_html) - Copy all HTML files in CWD to its parent only if they did not exist in parent or are a newer version.
 15. [Let’s move](./100-lets_move) - Move all files beginning with an uppercase letter to the directory `/tmp/u/`.
 16. [Clean Emacs](./101-clean_emacs) - Delete all files in the current working